What is a converged network?

 All of the services run over one set of infrastructure (switches and cabling), and the network is usually designed and managed by one company.

-What services and applications could sit on a converged network?
+What services and applications could sit on a build to rent converged network?

 - HSIA – (high speed internet access) for residents

 - VoIP – Voice over IP telephony services for residents and staff